 While you will probably do most of the talking in this meeting, remember to ask questions throughout.
-Build context around your value points by talking about the specific pains that they’re facing, then digging into how your product will solve their problems.
+Build context around your value points by talking about the specific pains your prospects face, then digging into the ways your product solves them.

 But wait, doesn’t that defeat the purpose of actually giving your sales presentation?

-In fact, sending your sales pitch deck before you go into your meeting can accomplish a few interesting things:
+In fact, sending your sales pitch deck before you go into your meeting can accomplish a few different things.
+For example, it can:

-- Whets the appetite of your audience by giving them a sample of what you’ll discus in your meeting (but saving the best parts for your actual meeting)
+- Whet the appetite of your audience by giving them a sample of what you’ll discuss in your meeting (but saving the best parts for your actual meeting)

-- Gives your prospect the ability to see what topics will be covered during the presentation, and prepare any questions they might have
+- Give your prospect the ability to see what topics you'll cover during the presentation, and prepare any questions they might want to ask

-So, while it may seem a bit backwards, sending your presentation beforehand can actually help your prospects stay focused and keep your sales meeting on-schedule.
+So, while it may seem a bit backward, sending your presentation beforehand can actually help your prospects stay focused and keep your sales meeting on-schedule.

-While it’s true that it’s best to sell to decision makers, that’s not always the first person you talk to at a company.
-Especially when selling to enterprise companies, it’s hard to get all the stakeholders and decision makers involved in your sales pitch meeting.
+While it’s true that it’s best to sell to decision-makers, that’s not always the first person you talk to at a company.
+Especially when selling to enterprise companies.
+Getting all the stakeholders and decision-makers involved in your sales pitch meeting is hard.

-So, create a sales pitch deck that stakeholders and decision makers can peruse later.
-This deck may include more text than a deck you’re presenting in-person (or online), since the point is that it be easily understood by stakeholders who are going through it on their own.
+So, create a sales pitch deck that stakeholders and decision-makers can check out later.
+This deck may include more text than a deck you’re presenting in-person (or online) since the goal is for stakeholders to read it on their own and understand it easily.